 Ukrainian ambassador says Kiev ‘might’ drop bid to join NATO

-Ukraine’s ambassador to the UK Vadym Prystaiko appeared to allow a possibility that Kiev gives up its long-standing bid of joining the US-led NATO for the sake of preventing a major conflict with Russia, while admitting that such a proposition would go against his country’s principal law.
+Ukraine’s ambassador to the UK Vadym Prystaiko has appeared to raise the possibility that Kiev could give up its bid to join US-led NATO for the sake of preventing a major conflict with Russia, while admitting that such a proposition would go against his country’s principal law.

 Asked by BBC Radio 5 Live presenter Stephen Nolan on Sunday if his country might “contemplate not joining NATO” to avert a war, Prystaiko responded: “We might, you know, especially [having] been threatened like that, blackmailed by that, and pushed to it.”

-Prystaiko then appeared to indicate that some representatives of the military block have also rallied behind that option.
-“You know, we will sometimes hear voices from NATO that guys, maybe, really, we will be able to avoid…,” the ambassador said, trailing off in mid-sentence.
+He then appeared to indicate that some representatives of the military bloc have also rallied behind that option.
+“You know, we will sometimes hear voices from NATO that ‘Guys, maybe, really, we will be able to avoid…’” the ambassador said, trailing off mid-sentence.

 🗣️"We are trying to find the best way out."Ukraine's ambassador to the UK Vadym Prystaiko has told @StephenNolan his country might agree not to join @NATO if it would avert war with Russia.It would mean the country abandoning a goal written into its constitution.🎧⬇️— BBC Radio 5 Live (@bbc5live) February 13, 2022

-However, Prystaiko then went on to lament the fact that Ukraine is not part of any military alliance already unlike some other countries bordering Russia.
-He noted that Kiev will have to face the music alone if a similar crisis like the one that is happening now spirals into a military conflict.
+However, Prystaiko then went on to lament the fact that Ukraine is not part of any military alliance at present, unlike some other countries bordering Russia.
+He noted that Kiev will have to face the music alone if a crisis like the current one spirals into a military conflict.

-“We will again stay unprotected by anybody, by any friends, not being a member of any alliance, when everybody, all the neighbors of ours, are already in the organization,” the diplomat said, referring to Poland, the Slovak Republic, Romania, Bulgaria and Turkey.
-He argued that these countries' status as NATO member states “did not change the security of Russia”, insisting that "addition" of Ukraine won’t change it either.
+“We will again stay unprotected by anybody, by any friends, not being a member of any alliance, when everybody, all the neighbors of ours, are already in the organization,” the diplomat said, referring to Poland, the Slovak Republic, Romania, Bulgaria, and Turkey.
+He argued that these countries' status as NATO member states “did not change the security of Russia,” insisting that the "addition" of Ukraine wouldn’t change it either.

-Asked by Nolan to clarify his remark on NATO so that it is not “lost in translation,” Prystaiko appeared to reaffirm that Kiev might reconsider its aspirations to join the block, but admitted that by saying so he goes “a bit against” the constitution of Ukraine, which since 2019 includes a provision making membership in NATO a strategic goal for the government.
+Asked by Nolan to clarify his remark on NATO so that it is not “lost in translation,” Prystaiko appeared to confirm that Kiev might reconsider its aspirations to join the bloc, but admitted that by saying so he goes “a bit against” the constitution of Ukraine, which since 2019 includes a provision making membership in NATO a strategic goal for the government.

 “What I’m saying here is that we are flexible, trying to find the best way out.
 If you have to go through some serious concessions, that’s something we might do, that’s for sure,” the ambassador concluded.

-Washington and NATO have earlier rejected Russia's key demands for written guarantees that the US-led military bloc will not expand closer to its border, while NATO Secretary General Jens Stoltenberg has said that the Kremlin has “no veto” on Kiev’s NATO bid.
+Washington and NATO earlier rejected Russia's key demands for written guarantees that the US-led military bloc would not expand closer to its border, while NATO Secretary General Jens Stoltenberg has said that the Kremlin has “no veto” on Kiev’s NATO bid.